Statistical formulation of Onsager-Machlup variational principle: Brownian particle in a viscous fluid

 As shown in Fig.~\ref{Fig:model}, we consider a spherical particle of radius $a$ immersed in a fluid with viscosity $\eta$ and temperature $T$.
 First, the dissipation function of the fluid moving with the velocity $\mathbf v(\mathbf r)$ is given by~\cite{Doi11,DoiBook}

 where the integral is over the three-dimensional fluid region $\mathbf r=(x,y,z)\in\mathcal V$ and $i,j=x,y,z$.
 Second, there is no free energy (potential energy) in the current problem.

-Third, we employ two constraints on the fluid properties: the incompressibility condition and the stick boundary condition at the surface of the particle~\cite{HappelBrenner}.
-These conditions can be included by the following terms
+Third, we employ two constraints on the fluid properties: the incompressibility condition and the stick boundary condition at the particle surface~\cite{HappelBrenner}.
+These conditions can be expressed by the following terms